-How to Convert HTML to PDF Behind Login Authentication Forms
+How to Convert HTML to PDF Behind Login Authentication

-The best way to deal with logins is to avoid them if possible, and render html directly from a file or a string.
+The best way to deal with logins is to avoid them if possible and render HTML directly from a file or a string.

 Best Practices